Category Archives: Branding

 We believe…

-Here’s another one, nicely produced, with videos that illustrate the examples and more elaboration from Sinek.
-In particular, listen at the 4:50 mark as Sinek uses Martin Luther King and others to explain how “we believe” is how you connect to the why.
+In this video, Sinek uses Martin Luther King and others to explain how “we believe” is how you connect to the why.
 Your values — your beliefs — are what moves you and moves your customers into relationship with you.

 “The clearer you are about what you believe, the more disciplined you are in how you do things and the more consistent you are in what you do, everything you say and do becomes a symbol for your values and beliefs.”